fontanads/analytics_case_202402/README.md

 - Mobile flag to explain uplift ("test"/causal effect)
   - mobile (all) vs. desktop
   - mobile app vs mobile web (exclude desktop)
-- breakdown APAC 2022-W45 to identify why is it doubled in gross bookings

 ## Extra Information that would be useful